-A New Year can often mean a fresh start, new beginnings and a significant change in routine that seeks to improve one’s life.
+A New Year can mean a fresh start.
+New beginnings.
+A significant change in routine that seeks to improve one’s life.
 But what exactly does that mean?
-As somebody who has struggled with not only living healthily but maintaining a healthy lifestyle, I have however in recent years largely thanked for moving to a different country, since I have discovered five ways to stay fit in Spain.
+I am somebody who has struggled with living healthily and with maintaining a healthy lifestyle.
+However, in recent years I have largely thanked for moving to a different country, since I have discovered five ways to stay fit in Spain.
 I mean: if I can do it… then anybody can!

 1. Exercise: From a Day at Work to a Work-out

-I have always been fanatical about sports but actually practicing, or in any form of real physical activity, went as far as loading another game of FIFA on my Play-Station during my younger years.
-I’ve often joked about myself that I wouldn’t even run a bath let alone, run for the bus, and my favorite machine in my local gym was the vending machine.
+I have always been fanatical about sports.
+But actually practicing them, or doing any form of real physical activity, went as far as loading another game of FIFA on my Play-Station during my younger years.
+I’ve often joked about myself that I wouldn’t even run a bath let alone, run for the bus.
+And that my favorite machine in my local gym was the vending machine.

-Nevertheless, as somebody who has ‘seen the light’ in recent years, the incorporation of exercise into my life and having a healthy lifestyle have perhaps been the best things that I have ever done.
+Nevertheless, I am somebody who has ‘seen the light’ in recent years, The incorporation of exercise into my life and having a healthy lifestyle have been the best things that I have ever done.

-This doesn’t happen overnight and can take time to embrace the idea of regular exercise and then maintain continuous exercise.
-Nevertheless, small steps forward, both physically and metaphorically, are steps in the right direction and whether it’s a short walk, run, swim or visit a local gym, replacing a less productive hobby with the slightest bit of physical exercise can help you stay fit while in Spain.
+This doesn’t happen overnight.
+It can take time to embrace the idea of regular exercise and then maintain continuous exercise.
+However, small steps forward, both physically and metaphorically, are steps in the right direction.
+Whether it’s a short walk, run, swim or visit a local gym, replacing a less productive hobby with the slightest bit of physical exercise can help you stay fit while in Spain.

-Having lost weight through regular cardiovascular exercise inside a gym, I was inspired to continue running by a mixture of the warm Spanish climate and an eagerness to explore my new city.
+I lost weight through regular cardiovascular exercise inside a gym.
+But then, the warm Spanish climate and an eagerness to explore my new city inspired me to run outside.
 After a few months, I am set to complete my ninth marathon this Spring in Seville.

 2. Nutrition: Warm Weather but Cook up a Storm!